White + Wong's

 Asian cuisine aficionados city wide need to get excited because the newest joint on Auckland's viaduct is serving up some damn fine fusion.
-Helmed by Good Group, the team behind Botswana Butchery and Harbourside, and occupying a previously unused space next to Crew Club (a rich people drinking place), White & Wong's boast a marriage of flavours from Hong Kong, China, Vietnam, Malaysia and Thailand.
+Helmed by Good Group, the team behind Botswana Butchery and Harbourside, and occupying a previously unused space next to Crew Club, White + Wong's boasts a marriage of flavours from Hong Kong, China, Vietnam, Malaysia and Thailand.

 While it may not be the most authentic Asian meal you'll ever enjoy, it may just be one of the tastiest.
-So next time I visit I won't worry about the curry tasting a little different, or being wrong in the purist sense, 'cause if this is wong, I don't wanna be white.
+So next time I visit I won't worry about the curry tasting a little different, or being wrong in the purist sense.